 Are you in a position where you need to choose between U.S. and Chinese citizenship?
 For example, are you a U.S. green card holder from China considering applying for naturalization in the U.S.?
 Or are you a person who automatically acquired both Chinese and U.S. citizenship at birth but is now considering renouncing Chinese citizenship?
 The below table lists some specific factors to consider.
 Continue reading “Choosing Between U.S. and Chinese Citizenship: Pros and Cons”

-For a child born in China with dual U.S. and China nationality, there are various options for documents allowing departure from the country.
+For a child born in China with dual U.S. and China nationality, there are various options for documents allowing departure from China.
 The trick is that you need to show the immigration inspector in the airport both a travel document issued by the Chinese government and a visa or other document to enter your next destination.
 Continue reading “U.S. Consulate in Shenyang on Pro Forma Visas for Dual Nationals”

 A police certificate is sometimes referred to as a police clearance certificate (PCC), a no criminal record (NCR) certificate, or a certificate of no criminal conviction (CNCC).
 It is a document confirming you have no conviction (or listing your convictions) within a jurisdiction.